 On top of this, not all babies tolerate polyester clothing.
 It can bring some sensitive-skinned babies out in an itchy rash.
 So if your baby has sensitive skin or any kind of skin condition, you should definitely choose natural fabrics instead of polyester.

-Even though polyester is fire retardant, often, it’s still treated with chemical protection.
+Even though polyester is a fire retardant, often, it’s still treated with chemical protection.
 And it’s thought that the harsh chemicals used in polyester production get caught up in the fibers.
-As well as this, it isn’t breathable or absorbent so it’s not good for your baby’s skin.
+As well to this, it isn’t breathable or absorbent so it’s not good for your baby’s skin.

 The chemicals and dyes used in polyester production and flame retardants are pretty potent.
 Some of them are known carcinogens and hormone and immune disruptors.
 But it’s hard to keep on top of the exact chemicals that are used in polyester clothing because manufacturers are constantly changing their chemical compounds.